 You generate revenue every time a user completes a goal after clicking on the ad displayed on our site.
 The goal could be anything – just a click (Pay-Per-Click), Subscribe to a channel/publication, make a purchase, etc.

-The idea of this model, among other different types of revenue models for startups, is to strategically place ads on your website that are more likely to be clicked your visitors without affecting their user experience.
+The idea of this model, among other different types of revenue models for startups, is to strategically place ads on your website that are more likely to be clicked by your visitors without affecting their user experience.

 However, for this revenue model to be sustainable for your business, you will need to grow your visitors/users.